-The Aracruz Project is a 22 million gallon/year Ensyn biocrude production facility being developed by Ensyn and Fibria Celulose S.A. in a 50/50 partnership.
-The project is co-located at Fibria’s 2.3 million tonne/year pulp facility at Aracruz, Espirito Santo, north of Rio de Janeiro.
+The Aracruz Project is a 22 million gallon/year Ensyn biocrude production facility being developed by Ensyn and Suzano in a 50/50 partnership.
+The project is co-located at Suzano’s 2.3 million tonne/year pulp facility at Aracruz, Espirito Santo, north of Rio de Janeiro.

-Biocrude offtake will be shipped from Portocel, a neighboring port partly owned by Fibria, to refinery and heating/cooling markets in the U.S.
+Biocrude offtake will be shipped from a neighboring port to refinery and heating markets in the U.S.

 The RTP biomass conversion unit has been engineered by Honeywell UOP through a contract signed with Envergent Technologies.

 Basic engineering has been completed.
-Detailed engineering and initiation of construction is targeted for the first half of 2016.
+Detailed engineering is underway.